SitecorePowerShell/Console/Documentation/Markdown/appendix/commands/Set-Layout.md

 ### -Id&nbsp; &lt;String&gt;

-Id of the item that should be published - can work with Language parameter to narrow the publication scope.
+Id of the item to be processed - can work with Language parameter to narrow the publication scope.

 <table>
     <thead></thead>